 60 Reverso sold in 2 years

-"I started the adventure with ?6,000 of equity, then I won start-up contests (Editor's note: Reverso won the push contest and a French Tech scholarship in 2015, the Sardine Trophy in 2017).
-This then allowed me to take out a bank loan.
-I went as far as I could with my own funds and personal commitment.
-We had to move on to a second step.
-We have just completed a 500 000 € fundraising campaign," says Antoine Simon.
-The operation brings together 4 investors, two of whom were already owners of Reverso.
-"I participated in the fundraising because it is an innovative project.
+"I started the adventure with 6,000 euros of equity capital, then I won start-up competitions (Editor's note: Reverso won the Concours coup de pousse and a French Tech grant in 2015, the Sardine Trophy in 2017).
+This then enabled me to take out a bank loan.
+I went as far as I could on my own funds and my personal commitment.
+I had to move on to a second stage.
+So we've just completed a 500,000 euro fund-raising campaign," says Antoine Simon.
+The operation brought together 4 investors, two of whom were already owners of Reverso.
+"I took part in the fund raising because it is an innovative project.
 It was done naturally.
-It's a technical approach that involves quite a few French companies and everything related to France in terms of exports touches me," explains Laurent Marie, one of the 4 new shareholders.
+It's a technical approach that involves a lot of French companies and everything that concerns France in terms of exports affects me," explains Laurent Marie, one of the 4 new shareholders.

-Double boat production
+Doubling boat production

-Towards a new sailboat distribution model
+Towards a new model for the distribution of yachts

-Easily transportable on a simple pallet, the Reverso has already been delivered to the 4 corners of the world by parcel.
-"A polyethylene armor has been developed to ensure that the boat arrives in good condition. " says Antoine Simon.
+Easily transportable on a single pallet, the Reverso has already been delivered to the 4 corners of the world by parcel.
+"We have developed a polyethylene armour to ensure that the boat arrives in good condition," says Antoine Simon.
 To develop its business, the company is now looking for the right distribution model.
-"I am convinced that boats are no longer distributed in 2018 as they were in the 2000s.
+"I'm convinced that we won't be distributing boats in 2018 as we did in the 2000s.
 Today, the yachtsman does 80% of the work on his own.
-We sell on Instagram and at trade fairs.
-We must find a solution where we do not delegate everything and we keep control over the customer relationship. "explains the company manager.
-Finding an innovative marketing model is therefore the new challenge for a sailboat that has already broken the codes of use and transport.
+We sell on Instagram and at boat shows.
+We need to find a solution where we don't delegate everything and we keep control over the customer relationship. "explains the company manager.
+Finding an innovative marketing model is the new challenge for a sailboat that has already broken the codes of use and transport.